zfxd/Fellowship-Rime-Simc/README.md

 ```

 This will run the average DPS simulation with 5 enemies, using the default preset and a custom character with 100 intellect, 20 crit, 30 expertise, 40 haste, and 50 spirit.

+## 👑 Hall of Fame / Credits

+- [@michaelsherwood](https://github.com/michaelsherwood) - Progress Bar + Pretty print idea
+  > Thank you for such early idea 🙏